ksavidge1/ec508-wireless-comm/README.md

-# ec508-wireless-comm
+# EC508: Wireless Communication - Boston University

-EC508 course at Boston Univ.
+Code written in MATLAB for some homework assignments